Quick install: Linux (CUPS and/or Samba)

 If you selected Professional (Client Billing), as the organization type, the User client options screen is displayed.

-If you selected Education or Small/Medium Enterprise (SME) or Corporate, go to step 7.
+If you selected Education or Small/Medium Enterprise (SME) or Corporate, go to Confirm Setup steps.

-Minimal impact (Initial single user testing)—the account popup is enabled only for a single user for testing purposes.
+Minimal impact (Initial single user testing)—the Account Selection option requiring user interaction is enabled only for a single user for testing purposes.
 You need to nominate the testing account; this can be an existing system/domain account used for testing purposes or your own user account.
 The username should be in the format used to log in to the domain/system (usually the short form).

 Confirm setup options